 How Do Genes Pass From Parent to Child?

 To form a fetus, an egg from the mother and sperm from the father come together.
 The egg and sperm each have one half of a set of chromosomes.
 The egg and sperm together give the baby the full set of chromosomes.
-That’s how we can inherit some things from our mother and some from our father.
+So, half the baby’s DNA comes from the mother and half comes from the father.

 What Is a Genetic Disorder?

 A genetic disorder happens when a gene (or genes) has a problem with its code, and this causes a health problem.
 Sometimes a genetic disorder happens when a child inherits it from one or both parents.
 Other times, it happens only in the child (and the parents do not have the genetic disorder).

 How Do Genetic Disorders Happen?

 Different things can cause a genetic disorder, such as:

 - a change (mutation) in one gene on a chromosome

 - a missing part of a chromosome (called a deletion)

 - genes shifting from one chromosome to another (called a translocation)